Qatar says new terror list is "disappointing surprise"

 3 Min Read

-Saudi Arabia, Egypt, the United Arab Emirates (UAE) and Bahrain put a further nine entities based in Yemen and Libya and nine people from several Arab countries on the blacklist, saying all were associated with Qatar.
+Saudi Arabia, Egypt, the United Arab Emirates (UAE) and Bahrain put another nine groups based in Yemen and Libya and nine people from several Arab countries on the blacklist, saying all were associated with Qatar.

 "(The new list) comes as a disappointing surprise that the blockading countries are still pursuing this story as part of their smear campaign against Qatar," Sheikh Saif Bin Ahmed al-Thani, director of the Gulf kingdom's Government Communications Office, said in a statement sent to Reuters.